ubilabs/google-maps-react-hooks/README.md

   // Use this parameter for cloud-based map styling (in beta), see: https://developers.google.com/maps/documentation/javascript/cloud-based-map-styling mapIds?: string[];

+  // Use this parameter to specify an version, see: https://developers.google.com/maps/documentation/javascript/versions version?: string;

   // A callback function that is called, when the map is loaded. onLoad?: (map: google.maps.Map) => void;
 }